przemyslawwozniak/przemyslawwozniak.github.io/_posts/2017-02-26-angularjs-passing-values.md

 title:  "AngularJS: passing a value between pages"
 date:   2017-02-26 10:00:00 +0100
 categories: programming
-excerpt: In this post I'll show you how I've tackled the problem of passing a value received by one AngularJS controller, which operates on one page, to another AngularJS controller, on the other page.
-You'll also learn why 2xx status code doesn't always evaluate to success in AngularJS's $http service.
+excerpt: Learn how to pass values between AngularJS controllers and webpages, and why 2xx status code doesn't always evaluate to success in AngularJS's $http service.
 ---

 I keep on programming the frontend for P1 (which I introduced to you in my [previous post]({% post_url 2017-02-19-angularjs-rest %})), so this text is also dedicated to AngularJS.
 Today, I'd like to share with you issues that I've encountered trying to pass a value from one distinct webpage to another - and, of course, how I've finally solved them.